alphagov/content-store/doc/content_item_fields.md

  - 'republish' - useful in situations such as when the data structure has changed.

-Other types may be added in future, content-store will just pass them through to the fanout.
+Other types may be added in future, the content store will just pass them through to the fanout.